econoalchemist/econoalchemist.github.io/interviews.md

 By [@dearezkitha](https://twitter.com/dearezkitha) March 14, 2021

-- self custody
+- Self custody
-- censorship resistance
+- Censorship resistance
 - CoinJoins
-- privacy
+- Privacy
-- how to mine non-KYC Bitcoin at home
+- How to mine non-KYC Bitcoin at home
-- the danger of KYC
+- The danger of KYC
-- tips about mining bitcoin for noobs
+- Tips about mining bitcoin for noobs

 <p align="center">
   <img width="300" src="assets/mybitcoinstory.jpg">